 University of Liège, Department of Clinical Sciences of Companion Animals and Equine, Liege-Sart Tilman, Belgium

-Animals presented with life-threatening upper airway obstruction should be cooled, oxygenated, sedated, and in severe cases anesthesia and intubation are immediately required.
+Animals presented with life-threatening upper airway obstruction should be cooled, oxygenated, sedated, and in severe cases, anesthesia and intubation are immediately required.
 A tracheotomy might be indicated in the case of severe upper airway occlusion.
 In somewhat less critical cases, sedation, cooling, and oxygen are hence needed before starting complementary tests.
-In other less severe cases medical therapy consisting of anti-inflammatory doses of short-acting glucocorticoids (prednisone 0.5 mg/kg q12h) will suffice, and allows the owners to take an appointment for surgical treatment in better conditions.
+In other less severe cases, medical therapy consisting of anti-inflammatory doses of short-acting glucocorticoids (prednisone 0.5 mg/kg q 12 h) will suffice and allows the owners to make an appointment for surgical treatment in better conditions.
 One should remember that apparently stable patients are susceptible to worsen suddenly, especially if the temperature is elevated, if the dog is stressed or excited.
-Some owners appear surprisingly abnormally confident (while you are not!), just because their pet has never been breathing “normally”.
+Some owners appear surprisingly abnormally confident (while you are not!), just because their pet has never been breathing “normally.”
 According to the results of a structured questionnaire, it appears that the extent and severity of clinical signs and their impact on quality of life greatly exceed our expectations.6

 Therefore, most dogs require careful attention for the whole duration of the visit to your clinic.

-Digestive tract medical treatment combined with upper respiratory surgery appears to decrease the complication rate and improve the prognosis of dogs presented for upper respiratory syndrome.1,8 Those treatments are widely used.
+Digestive tract medical treatment combined with upper respiratory surgery appears to decrease the complication rate and improve the prognosis of dogs presented with upper respiratory syndrome.1,8 Those treatments are widely used.
 In brachycephalic dogs, it is probable that regular microaspiration occurs, aggravating the inflammation of the mucosa of the laryngeal/nasopharyngeal areas.
-Accordingly, any possible cause of macro or microaspiration, as esophagitis or sliding hiatal hernia, should be addressed.
+Accordingly, any possible cause of macro- or microaspiration, such as esophagitis or sliding hiatal hernia, should be addressed.

 Prognosis depends on the severity of the abnormalities and the ability to surgically correct them.